Khalsa is a ‘uniting and not a dividing force,’ says Ambassador Sandhu | Politics

 Noting that youth and their parents are spending millions of dollars for sending their children to the US and Canada, Sandhu said the New Education Policy that has been put in place, and the efforts of the Prime Minister will ensure that such education is available in India as well as Punjab.

+“Highlighted the strengthening of the US-India partnership and tech and infra transformation taking place in India and huge opportunities for the youth,” he tweeted.

-In his welcome address, Jasdip Singh Jassee, chairman of Sikhs of America highlighted the role played by awardees in their respective fields.
+In his welcome address, Jasdip Singh Jassee, chairman of Sikhs of America, highlighted the awardees' role in their respective fields.
 He said that violence has no place in the community.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)